TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.700 (2016/11/02) =
+* Feature: stats page can now be sorted!
+Just click on a column and the whole table will be sorted for that column.
+* Feature: stats page supports pagination!
+Default number of items per page is 300, but you can change it in the Screen Options section (upper-right corner).
+* Feature: stats columns can now be hidden through the Screen Options section in the upper-right corner.
+* Fixed: payment tooltip not displayed for any user if one user was not supposed to have it.
+* Tweak: automating cache purging for css and js files using WP file versions.
+* Tweak: sorted list of active licenses in License Status box.
+* Tweak: updated Italian translation.
+* Tweak: minor performance improvements.

 = 2.623 (2016/10/10) =
 * Fixed: yet more issues with default stats time range.
 * Tweak: minor improvements.